Sage-Bionetworks/DCA-Data-Ingress-Docs/programmatic-upload-aws-cli.md

      - The base64-encoded md5 of a file can be obtained using the command `openssl md5 -binary PATH/TO/FILE | base64`
      - Providing an md5 for files <25GB is also encouraged.
 This will decrease the time needed to sync the file to Synapse
-- Top-level folder names may NOT begin with a number
+- Top level folder names may NOT begin with a number
-- Note: Only files uploaded to root (top level) folders will automatically be synced to Synapse (i.e. files at the root level will not be synced)
+Note: Only files uploaded to [top level folders](organize-your-data-upload) will automatically be synced to Synapse (i.e. files at the root level will not be synced)

 ![bucket_sync_diagram](https://user-images.githubusercontent.com/63608514/93384855-375e8180-f81a-11ea-91d7-400bb7ffa8a8.jpeg)